hazzaRR/ExerciseClassification/README.md

 python create_datasets.py
 ```

-- This creates a single .ts file consisting of all the all the data from Harry
+- This creates a single .ts file consisting of all the data from Harry

 ```
 python create_datasets.py
 ```

-- This creates a train .ts file consisting of all the all the data from Harry and a test .ts file consisting of Barnaby's data
+- This creates a train .ts file consisting of all the data from Harry and a test .ts file consisting of Barnaby's data

 To train and evaluate the models, run the following command: